cubesys-GmbH/ros_v2x_apps/README.md

 ### Supported applications

-This section provides an overview of the supported applications as defined by various ITS platforms and consortia, including [C-ROADS](https://www.c-roads.eu/platform.html), the [Car2Car Communication Consortium (C2CCC)](https://www.car-2-car.org/), the [Connected Motorcycle Consortium (CMC)](https://www.cmc-info.net/), and others.
+This section provides an overview of the supported applications profiled and specified by various C-ITS platforms and consortia, including [C-ROADS](https://www.c-roads.eu/platform.html), the [Car2Car Communication Consortium (C2CCC)](https://www.car-2-car.org/), the [Connected Motorcycle Consortium (CMC)](https://www.cmc-info.net/), and others.
+For simplicity, the implementation of triggering conditions is omitted here due to the lack of in-vehicle information.

+Please note that application profiling can always be achieved by configuring the specified message values and applying the appropriate trigger conditions.
+Examples of how to configure the values for various messages, such as DENM, CPM, VAM etc. can be found in this repository.

 | Status | Acronym | Name | Specification | Supported in cube-its |
 | --- | --- | --- | --- | --- |